ClementineOldfield/barrio-rails-app/README.md

 *7. Identify and describe the production database setup (i.e. postgres instance).*

+As stated by ArcGIS, "**[a] production database contains the data you are using for production tasks such as creating and updating features**".
+We used [postgres](https://www.postgresql.org/docs/8.3/app-postgres.html), which is an open-source database server offered by PostgresQL.

+In plain words, how this service operates is starting a separate server located in the specific place where the data to be managed is placed.
+That is why "*one postgres instance can run on a system at one time, so long as they use different data areas and different communication ports*" ([postgres documentation](https://www.postgresql.org/docs/8.3/app-postgres.html)).

+Postgress allows its users to create, edit and destroy databases.

+Each session contains three programs: a supervisory daemon process (postmaster), the user's psql program (front-end application), and the one or more backend database servrs (the postgres process itself).

+But the most important characteristic of postgress is that it is a relational database, which means that its structure permits users to identify and access data in relation to another piece of data that is also in the database.
+As the majority of the relational databases, postgress is organized in tables.

+Tables are divided in columns and rows, having each of the latter only one, unique, permanent object identifier.

 *8. Describe the architecture of your App.*
 Application Architecture or Information Systems Architecture is, according to [Orbus Software](https://www.orbussoftware.com/us/application-architecture/what-is-application-architecture/), concerned about "*ensuring the applications and systems in an organziation are fit for purpose*".
 In other words, it must provide coherence between the business strategy and the technical strategy.